Sarkhej Roza: Monuments

 The architecture of the complex is credited to Azam and Muazzam Khan; two Persian brothers who are buried in the tomb near Vasna, Ahmedabad.
 The complex was originally spread over 72 acre, surrounded by elaborate gardens on all sides.
-Over time, human settlements came around it, eating into the gardens and reducing the area to 34 acre.
+Over time, human settlements came around it, reducing the gardens and shrinking the area to 34 acre.

-Aḥmad K̲h̲attū Maghribī Ganjbakhsh was a Ṣūfī of the Maghribī and was born into a noble family in Delhi in 1336.
+Aḥmad K̲h̲attū Maghribī Ganjbakhsh was a Ṣūfī of the Maghribī order and was born into a noble family in Delhi in 1336.
 He was separated from his family in a dust storm and then was adopted by a Maghribī Ṣūfī named Bābā Isḥāq in the village of K̲h̲attū in Rajasthan.
-After the death of his teacher Aḥmad K̲h̲attū travelled to Arabia, Iraq, and Iran.
+After the death of his teacher, Aḥmad K̲h̲attū travelled to Arabia, Iraq, and Iran.
 When the Mongol Tīmūr attacked Delhi Aḥmad K̲h̲attū was captured and later released.
 According to Badāʾūnī Aḥmad K̲h̲attū convinced Tīmūr to spare Delhi, who then took him back to Samarqand.
 Under the request of Ẓafar Khān, Aḥmad K̲h̲attū settled in Gujarat and began living in Sarkhej.

 Shaikh Ahmed Khattu Ganj Bakhsh of Anhilwad Patan, the friend and adviser of Ahmad Shah I, retired to Sarkhej in his later life and died here in 1445.
 In his honour a tomb, begun in 1445 by Muhammad Shah II, was, in 1451, finished by his son Qutbuddin Ahmad Shah II.
-The next Sultan Mahmud Begada was fond of the place and expanded the complex greatly.
-He dug a large Sarkhej lake, surrounded it with cut stone steps, built on its south-west corner a splendid palace, and finally, opposite to the Ganj Baksh's tomb, raised a mausoleum for himself and his family, where he, his son Muzaffar Shah II, his great-grandson Mahmud Shah III and his queen Rajbai are buried.
+The next Sultan Mahmud Begada favored the site and expanded the complex greatly.
+He dug a large Sarkhej Lake, surrounded it with cut stone steps, built a splendid palace on its south-west corner, and finally, opposite to the Ganj Baksh's tomb, raised a mausoleum for himself and his family, where he, his son Muzaffar Shah II, his great-grandson Mahmud Shah III and his queen Rajbai are buried.